-Study participants were 13 computer science students (12 graduate / 1 undergraduate), all of whom were doing research in Human Computer Interaction.
+Study participants were 13 computer science students (10 graduate, 1 undergraduate & 2 intern from Germany who has been with us for several months), all of whom were doing research in either Human Computer Interaction or information visualization.
 All subjects had personal experiences using the Notification Collage, and were members of the NC community whose data we had captured.
 This selection was deliberate, as we wanted 'expert' subjects who could respond from a group member's perspective (i.e., how one would personally use a visualization tool to review interactions of their own community), and from a research perspective (i.e., how one would use this tool as a scientist trying to understand these interactions).
 Because participants were members of the NC community whose data we had captured, we found them highly motivated.
 They wanted to discover things about their community as they analyzed the data.
 Because subjects had used the Notification Collage for real purposes, they were all familiar with its basic concepts.